 She also used the money to run social media ads, give employees a raise, and enroll in an online course for PR pros, which is now the basis for her worker onboarding process.

-Although the application process went smoothly, Stephania offers the following advice:
+Although the application process went smoothly, Schirru offers the following advice:

 ”Have all your paperwork, marketing assets, and tax info readily available.
 There are so many grants out there, so once a month, I get on Google and research grants I qualify for.”

 Invoice2Go announced Grow, a program that offers grants to minority business owners, in 2021.
 Twenty grantees will receive $15k and access to a diverse community of entrepreneurs for insights and support.

 The company also offers various resources, including workshops, certifications, and mini-courses, to assist with productivity and growth.

 This program offers micro-grants to Black-owned small businesses.
 The program is dedicating $2m for roughly 4k Black entrepreneurs.

 To qualify, you must have fewer than 20 employees and own a brick-and-mortar store earning less than $1m in annual revenue.